 How to start your own travel blog (or any other type of blog)

 So you want to start your own travel blog or any other niche blog?
 This post is for you!
-Many people ask me how I started my own travel blog, so have written this detailed but quick tutorial on how to build a travel blog from scratch in six easy steps.
+Many people ask me how I started my own travel blog, so have written this detailed but quick tutorial on how to build a blog from scratch in six easy steps.

 Before you read the tutorial below, note that professional blogging requires a little investment (some 3-5 EUR/USD per month at the beginning).
 If you just want to blog as a hobby, documenting your travel memories for friends and relatives, consider starting a free blog at WordPress.com.
 However, if you plan to make living or get additional money with travel blogging like I do, read below my tutorial on how to start a professional travel blog.

 Step 1: Choose A Good Travel Blog Name

 There are no set rules for choosing a good blog name, but there are a couple of things you should know in order to pick the best domain name.
 Your potential readers should easy remember your blog name, so choose a name which is relatively short, easy to type and easy to spell.
 Make a small brainstorming session by writing down a list of words you think best describe your blog.
 Play with the different combination of words.
 Ask your friends for their suggestions.
 Use Thesaurus and Semantic link to search for good synonyms.

 Step 2: Choose Hosting For Your Blog